 If you left your car in an airport parking lot, write down exactly where you left so you can find it when you get back.

 Arrange for pets to be taken care of while you're gone.
-We know you wouldn't just abandon your pets, but we couldn't think of anything for number 27.
+We know you wouldn't just abandon your pets, but Michael could resist putting in the above photo of daughter Brenda’s dog.

 Got any great tips that we missed?
 Please email them to us at email@example.com.
 We'll give you credit if we publish it.
 Include a physical address and we'll send you a bag of Gourmet Costa Rican Coffee.